Adritomustafa153/Adritomustafa153/README.md

 <h1 align ="center">Hello!👋 I'm Adrito Mustafa</h1>

 <p>I would love to learn new things from experts.
 And github is the perfect place to connect with experts.
-I'm a final year student of United Internation University(UIU) in Depertment of Computer Science and Engineering.<p>
+I'm a final year student of United International University (UIU) in Department of Computer Science and Engineering.<p>

 - 🔭 I’m currently working on Text Classification using BERT
 - 🌱 I’m currently learning Machine Learning